vivekpatel99/chest-x-ray-diagnosis-Multi-label-binary-classification/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-*Developed by [Your Name] as part of advanced research in medical image analysis.*
 ## 📚 Reference
 * https://www.kaggle.com/datasets/nih-chest-xrays/sample
 * https://www.kaggle.com/code/paultimothymooney/predicting-pathologies-in-x-ray-images/input